 Reviewing, revising and reimagining

-Businesses that actively reimagine their products or services in our new environment will be seen as proactive and positive, which can only benefit your brand in the longer term.
+Businesses that actively reimagine their products or services will be seen as proactive and positive, despite concerns about recession.
+This can only benefit your brand and customer loyalty in the longer term.

-It’s true that you can’t get your hair cut online, but plenty of hairdressers and beauticians have given online tutorials on how to manage your new longer or greyer hair and giving beauty tips or, for people who are feeling bold, advice about how to do things for themselves.
+It’s true that you can’t get your hair cut online, but plenty of hairdressers and beauticians have been inspored to give beauty tips and recommendations.

 Yoga teachers and fitness instructors have found they can be much more productive when they hold one-to-one online sessions with their clients as an alternative to home visits.

-We have seen how retailers and the hospitality sector have found clever new ways to engage with their customers and to provide services in different ways during 2020.
+We have seen how retailers and the hospitality sector are creating inventive new ways to engage with their customers and to provide services in different ways .

 The key is to focus on what you can do, rather than what you can’t.

-Of course, the coronavirus pandemic means that there are plenty of things to worry about.
+Of course, the rapidly increasing cost of living means that there are plenty of things to worry about.
 However, we’re moving forward all the time, so it’s important to focus on the positive difference you and your business can make.

 This can include using your resources and skills to help people deal with the challenges they are facing.

-Finally, think about what you will want to feel proud about, when we can look back on these exceptional times.
+Finally, think about what you will want to feel proud about, when we can look back on these challenging times from a different perspective.

-We’re always happy to help businesses that want to share their stories, so please get in touch if you would like some advice or support.
+We’re always happy to help businesses share their stories, so please get in touch if you would like some advice or support.

 Share this post: